Vancomycin models

 Conclusion

-Population models of vancomycin can not be relied upon to accurate predict individual patient pk parameters.
+Population models of vancomycin can not be relied upon to accurately predict individual patient pk parameters.
 Vancomycin has both a highly variable Vd and an unpredictable Nonrenal clearance component.
 Therefore, initial pharmacokinetic predictions should be viewed as rough estimates of dosage requirements.
 Experienced clinicians suggest a weight-based nomogram for estimating initial dosage needs, with subsequent pharmacokinetic analysis of serum level data, as the best common sense strategy for dosing vancomycin.

 Click here to read an interesting vancomycin case.